 3. Forwarding of the reformatted message over the N32 interface.

+The processing of a message received over the N32-f interface at the receiving IPX provider involves the following steps:

+1. Apply the modifications in the "modificationsBlock" appended by the sending IPX provider as JSON patches in the DataToIntegrityProtectBlock (from the decoded "aad" part), if the "modificationsBlock" is received in the message.

+2. Determine further modifications required based on modification policy and insert the modification entries in "modificationsBlock".

+3. Forwarding the received message with the above inserted modification entries in "modificationsBlock" over the N32 interface.

 The processing of a message received over the N32-f interface at the receiving SEPP involves the following steps.

 1. Identify the N32-f context using the N32-f context Id received in the message.